Legal services for expats in the Netherlands

 - Permanent residence applications

-Employment & Contract Law
+Employment & contract law

 Starting a job in a new country often means signing employment contracts or service agreements that may be written in Dutch.
 An employment or contract lawyer can review your contracts to ensure your rights are protected, explain local labor laws, and advise on any clauses (like non-compete or probation periods).
 Expats working in tech or other industries , for instance, at a company in Utrecht , might seek a contract lawyer in Utrecht to double-check a job contract or freelance agreement.
 These lawyers can also assist with issues like unfair dismissal, workplace disputes, or negotiating terms.